ZurongFeng/ZurongFeng/README.md

 - 👋 Hi, I’m @ZurongFeng
-- 👀 I’m interested in Market Research and Sociology
+- 👀 I’m interested in Market Research, Sociology and language learning.
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on no-idea-yet
 - 📫 How to reach me ermaqianlian@gamil.com

 <!---